A ‘smoke detector’ for COVID-19? It’s here

 Poppy is designed more like an everyday smoke detector, but built to spot COVID-19 instead of smoke.
 It consists of nothing more than a router-size white box installed at various intervals around a space.
 “We wanted something friendly to put into a living room or onto a kitchen counter, as well as a boardroom of a Fortune 500 company,” Caley says.

 Poppy continuously samples the air via a collection tray that looks a lot like a COVID-19 test strip, using static electricity to pull viruses in without a loud fan.
-Each day, a building manager overnights these strips to a lab, where analysis is done using a highly accurate LAMP test.
+Each day, a building manager sends these strips to a lab, where analysis is done using a highly accurate LAMP test.
 The methodology proved to be effective at identifying SARS-CoV-2 in previous, peer-reviewed research conducted by a team that included Bezdan and Poppy’s scientific board adviser, Chris Mason, who is an associate professor at Cornell University.

-Within three days, Poppy provides results via a simple online dashboard.
+Poppy provides results via a simple online dashboard—which arrive either the same day or the next morning.
+The system is also capable of spotting 1000 other pathogens in the air, like the seasonal flu, for an added cost and added turnaround time of three days.
 (Three days, while not instantaneous, can still catch cases relatively early.
-But the company plans to get rapid COVID-19 detection onto its actual devices within the next year.)
-The system is also capable of spotting 100 other pathogens in the air, like the seasonal flu, for an added cost.
+The company also plans to get rapid COVID-19 detection onto its actual devices within the next year to expedite testing for everyone.)
 So far, most clients are testing only for COVID-19.

 “We basically said, what if we could switch where biotech was focused . . . from ‘who has got what?’ to, instead, ‘what is where?'”
 Caley says.
 “Then the pandemic hit.
 And of course, with an airborne pathogen, it made ‘what is where?’ an urgent question for everybody.”